 - Infection/Bleeding – Both infection and significant bleeding are not to be expected.
 It’s not unusual to develop redness or swelling around the surgical site.
 And while some post-op bleeding is to be expected, it can usually be managed with a pressure bandage that allows the wound to heal properly.
 However, if any redness, swelling, or bleeding persists or increases, contact West Dermatology immediately.

 For a week to 10 days after your surgery, sometimes longer, you should take it easy.
 Ease back into your exercise or workout routine.
 Limit your travel, as well.
 When you come back to West Dermatology for your post-op follow-up, you and your specialist can discuss whether or not you need a follow-up procedure.

 Even if you don’t need a subsequent surgical excision, it might be a good idea to have a different, more cosmetic procedure done, such as one of our laser therapies to reduce the visibility of your scars.
-Speak with your skin care team at West Dermatology or Cosmetic Laser Dermatology in California about these and other alternatives.
+Speak with your skin care team at West Dermatology about these and other alternatives.

 Contact West Dermatology for More about Excisional Surgery